BREEAM Hea 02 Indoor Air Quality Testing

 We also conduct a detailed review of your ventilation design to confirm it meets required standards for airflow, filtration, and pollutant dilution.
 In parallel, we assess the materials specified in your project to ensure low VOC emissions and support a healthier internal environment.
 Once construction is complete, we carry out post-occupancy air quality testing — including VOC and formaldehyde measurements — to confirm the space meets BREEAM thresholds.

-You’ll receive a comprehensive report with our findings and practical recommendations.
+You’ll receive a comprehensive air quality report with our findings and practical recommendations.
 If improvements are needed, we support implementation to help you achieve full BREEAM compliance with confidence.

 - Enhanced sustainability credentials